Spatial data products

 -

-This layer shows the current known extent and distribution of live hard coral cover in European waters, collated by EMODnet Seabed Habitats.
+This layer shows the current known extent and distribution of macroalgal canopy in European waters, collated by EMODnet Seabed Habitats.
 The polygons portion was last updated in 2019.
 The points were added in Sept 2021.
-Lophelia pertusa and Coral gardens are both on the OSPAR List of threatened and/or declining species and habitats.
-The purpose was to produce a data product that would provide the best compilation of evidence for the essential ocean variable (EOV) known as Hard coral cover and composition (sub-variable: Live hard coral cover and extent), as defined by the Global Ocean Observing System (GOOS).
+The purpose was to produce a data product that would provide the best compilation of evidence for the essential ocean variable (EOV) known as Macroalgal canopy cover and composition (sub-variable: Areal extent), as defined by the Global Ocean Observing System (GOOS).
+Kelp and fucoid brown algae are the dominant species that comprise macroalgal forests.
 This data product should be considered a work in progress and is not an official product.

 -